History of the Jews in Egypt: Ottoman rule (1517 to 1914)

 On January 22, 1517, the Ottoman sultan, Selim I, defeated Tuman Bey, the last of the Mamelukes.
-He made radical changes in the governance of the Jewish community, abolishing the office of nagid, making each community independent, and placing David ibn Abi Zimra, at the head of that of Cairo.
+He made radical changes in the governance of the Jewish community, abolishing the office of nagid, making each community independent, and placing David ben Solomon ibn Abi Zimra at the head of that of Cairo.
 He also appointed Abraham de Castro to be master of the mint.
-It was during the reign of Selim's successor, Suleiman I, that Aḥmad Pasha, Viceroy of Egypt, revenged himself upon the Jews because de Castro had revealed in 1524 to the sultan of his designs for independence.
-The "Cairo Purim," is still celebrated in commemoration of their escape.
+It was during the reign of Selim's successor, Suleiman the Magnificent, that Hain Ahmed Pasha, Viceroy of Egypt, revenged himself upon the Jews because de Castro had revealed in 1524 to the sultan of his designs for independence.
+The Cairo Purim of 28 Adar is still celebrated in commemoration of their escape.

-Towards the end of the 16th century, Talmudic studies in Egypt were greatly fostered by Bezaleel Ashkenazi, author of the "Shiṭṭah Meḳubbeẓet".
+Towards the end of the 16th century, Talmudic studies in Egypt were greatly fostered by Bezalel Ashkenazi, author of the Shiṭṭah Mequbbeṣet.
 Among his pupils were Isaac Luria, who as a young man had gone to Egypt to visit a rich uncle, the tax-farmer Mordecai Francis (Azulai, "Shem ha-Gedolim," No. 332); and Abraham Monson.
-Ishmael Kohen Tanuji finished his "Sefer ha-Zikkaron" in Egypt in 1543.
+Ishmael Kohen Tanuji finished his Sefer ha-Zikkaron in Egypt in 1543.
 Joseph ben Moses di Trani was in Egypt for a time (Frumkin, l.c. p.
 69), as well as Ḥayyim Vital Aaron ibn Ḥayyim, the Biblical and Talmudical commentator (1609; Frumkin, l.c. pp. 71, 72).
 Of Isaac Luria's pupils, a Joseph Ṭabul is mentioned, whose son Jacob, a prominent man, was put to death by the authorities.

+The 1648–1657 Khmelnytsky Uprising in Poland forced local Jews to flee to Ottoman lands, including Egypt.
+The responsa of Hakham Mordecai ha-Levi document how several Ashkenazi women, who arrived in Egypt and became agunot due to the chaos, faced challenges with the validity of their divorce documents.
+The rabbi accepted the documents, enabling the women to remarry.